jason-kerney/RJK.FileSystemWrapper/docs/Accessor/getFileSystem.md

 }
 ```

-This allows access to a file before and after delete.
+This allows access to information about the file before and after delete.

 The `DirectoryEventHandlers` look very similar: